ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/syntax.md

 # Syntax

-There are two ways to write CFML code.
-You can use tag or script syntax.
-For the examples, please focus on one or the other so this tutorial is not confusing.
+There are two ways to write CFML code: in tags or in script syntax.
+Modern CFML will dictate that your view or presentation layers will utilize the tag syntax and the model or business layers will be all done in script syntax.

 CFML includes a set of instructions you use in pages.
 You will write one or more instructions in a file then run the file through a CFML engine.
 Three CFML instructions we will use in this tutorial are `CFSET`, `CFOUTPUT`, and `CFDUMP`. `CFSET` is used to create a variable and assign it a value.
 Also `CFSET` is used to call methods. `CFOUTPUT` displays a variable's value. `CFDUMP` is used to display the contents of simple and complex variables, objects, components, user-defined functions, and other elements.